zedr/simple-mailer/README.md

 #### CAPTCHA_VERIFY_URL

-The URL where challenge responses regarding the captcha can be verified.
+The URL where challenge responses regarding the captcha can be verified, if required.

 Example: `https://www.google.com/recaptcha/api/siteverify`